'Revenge travel' is surging. Here's what you need to know

 It's a proclamation of "Screw you, COVID, I can travel and I'm going to," he said.
 In his own words, Hrubant describes it as "revenge against 'rona."

 If travelers have any animosity, it might be toward the idea of staying home this summer.
-Hrubant, who has been in business for nine years, said the past few months have been the busiest he has ever seen, given the mix of limited staff, limited contacts abroad and plenty of new customers.
+Hrubant, who has been in the business for more than two decades, said the past few months have been the busiest he has ever seen, given the mix of limited staff, limited contacts abroad and plenty of new customers.

 What should you keep in mind?

-If you're one of those people who wants to get out and see the world, Hrubrant's advice is to stay realistic.
+If you're one of those people who wants to get out and see the world, Hrubant's advice is to stay realistic.

 "I'm definitely a person who should promote travel.
 But I would say if you haven't planned your trip to Europe for July or August, forget it," he said.